sasidhara-kashyap0903/sandhi-combiner/README.md

+# Sanskrit Sandhi Calculator

+## Project Title
+Sanskrit Sandhi Calculator

+## Project Contributors
+* **Name**:Sasidhara Kashyap Chaturvedula
+* **Registration No**:24241D5809
+* **Guide**:Dr. G Ramesh (Associate Professor)
+* **Institution**: Gokaraju Rangaraju Institute of Engineering and Technology, Department of Computer Science and Engineering

+## Academic Information
+* **Academic Year**:2024-2025
+* **Program**:M. Tech I Year / II semester
+* **Branch**:CSE
+* **Course Code**:GR24D5048 – MINI PROJECT

+## Overview

+This project implements a web-based Sanskrit Sandhi calculator.
+It allows users to input Sanskrit words and get the result of applying Sandhi rules to combine them.

+## Objective

+The primary objective of this project is to provide a user-friendly tool for demonstrating and calculating Sanskrit Sandhi.
+This can be helpful for students and enthusiasts of Sanskrit to understand how words combine according to grammatical rules.

+## Abstract

+The Sanskrit Sandhi Calculator is a web application built using the Flask framework.
+It takes two Sanskrit words as input from the user through a simple web interface.
+The backend processes these inputs, applies relevant Sanskrit Sandhi rules, and returns the combined word or phrase, which is then displayed to the user.

+## Key Features

+*   Web-based interface for easy access.
+*   Calculates Sandhi for two input Sanskrit words.
+*   Provides a clear output of the combined form.
+*   Built with Flask for a lightweight and flexible web application.

+## Project Requirements

+To run this project, you will need:

+*   Python 3.6 or higher
+*   Poetry (for dependency management)
+*   A web browser

+The project dependencies are managed using Poetry and are listed in the `pyproject.toml` file.
+These dependencies will be automatically installed when you set up the environment using Poetry.

 ## Usage and Execution

 This project is a web application built with Flask that provides a Sanskrit Sandhi calculator.
 To use and execute this code, follow the steps below: